Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Location: 45 South Wharf Promenade, South Wharf

-8. Witches in Britches
+10. Witches in Britches

-Themed restaurants in Melbourne
+Witches in Britches Melbourne

 Witches in Britches

+This lively musical-theatre restaurant has been casting spells over Melbourne with its delightfully kitschy Halloween atmosphere since 1990.
 Prepare to be entertained by a troupe of talented actors and actresses who bring the stage alive with comedy, cheeky pop culture nods, and plenty of adult laughs.
 The lineup at Witches is ever-changing, featuring everything from magic and illusion shows to tribute acts celebrating icons like Michael Jackson and Cher.

 Location: 84 Dudley St, West Melbourne